daithioc95/MS2/README.md

 ## Known Bugs and Fixes
 - Evo-Calendar
     - For mobile devices, when closing the events section on there appears to be an issue with closing.
 It is expected to gradually slide in, however it slides a fraction before closing abruptly.
 This is a known issue and I plan to fix this at a later stage.
-    - Occasionally the event section closes involuntarily when scrolling on mobile devices.
+    - Occasionally the event section closes involuntarily when scrolling on mobile devices which I intend to investigate at a later stage.

 - JSHint issue
     - The below issue  appears when using the JShint validator despite the code fullfilling it's functionality.